equinor/radix-public-site/public-site/docs/src/guides/azure-key-vaults/index.md

 ## Certificates

-When a certificate is created in a Azure Key Vault, secret and key [are created implicitly](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver#obtain-certificates-and-keys) with the same names:
+When a certificate is created in an Azure Key Vault, secret and key [are created implicitly](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver#obtain-certificates-and-keys) with the same names:

 |Object|Return value|Returns entire certificate chain|
 |-|-|---------------------|